marioroy/mandelbrot-python/README.md

 # remove OpenCL libs as they conflict with ocl-icd-libopencl1 package
 sudo rm -f /opt/cuda-11.1.1/targets/x86_64-linux/lib/libOpenCL.so*

+# update dynamic linker cache
 sudo ldconfig

+# install PyCUDA
 CUDA_ROOT=/opt/cuda-11.1.1 PATH=$PATH:$CUDA_ROOT/bin \
   pip3 install --user pycuda

 # update ~/.profile so that it can find nvcc
 export PATH=$PATH:/opt/cuda-11.1.1/bin

-# log out and log in; check nvcc is in your path
+# log out and log in; check that nvcc is in your path
 which nvcc
 ```